 PNG 8 vs PNG 24: Which is Better?

 The answer to that question depends on the use of your image and what kind of data loss you’re willing to accept.
 For example, if you are designing an image with small text, a 256-color palette might work fine since there will be relatively few colors.

 However, if you create an image with many colors, you will need the additional color depth that PNG 24 provides.

 Although PNG 24 is typically a more suitable format for most images, there are certain circumstances where the smaller and lighter size of PNG 8 can be advantageous, such as websites that need to prevent loading issues due to large file sizes.

 PNG 8-bit color formats provide a way to have transparency in images that go beyond one single color.
 GIF only provides this option with one color.

-Now that you know the difference between PNG 8 and PNG 24, you can choose which format is best for your needs.
-In general, PNG 24 is a better format to use than PNG 8, but there are some cases where PNG 8 can be useful.
+Now that you know the difference between PNG 8 and 24, you can choose the best format for your needs.
+Generally, PNG 24 is superior to the more limited format of PNG 8; however, there are certain situations in which it can be beneficial.

 For images with a large number of colors, PNG 24 is the best option, while for images with small text or limited color palettes, PNG 8 may be a better choice.